A guide to the oceans of the Solar System

 It’s possible that the huge gravitational forces Triton would have sustained on its capture could have resulted in an ocean.

-Currently, the Trident mission is set to study Triton up-close, but hasn't yet been given the go-ahead.
+The Trident mission was set to study Triton up-close, but wasn't given the go-ahead.

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk